Gorlice

-Gorlice (/pl/) is a town and an urban municipality ("gmina") in south-eastern Poland with around 29,500 inhabitants (2008).
-It is situated south east of Kraków and south of Tarnów between Jasło and Nowy Sącz in the Lesser Poland Voivodeship (since 1999), previously in Nowy Sącz Voivodeship (1975–1998).
+Gorlice (/pl/) is a town and an urban municipality in the Lesser Poland Voivodeship within the south-eastern Poland with around 24,825 inhabitants (2025).
 It is the capital of Gorlice County.

 History

 Gorlice was founded during the reign of Casimir the Great in 1354.
 In that year, the Stolnik of Sandomierz, Derslaw Karwacjan, received royal permission to found a town in a densely forested area of the Carpathian foothills.
 The existence of the town is mentioned in sources from 1388, 1404 and 1417.
 In the 15th century, Gorlice remained private property of the Karwacjan family.

 The town quickly developed, becoming a regional center of crafts and trade.
 In 1504, Jan Karwacjan received royal permission for two fairs annually and a weekly market.
 During the Polish Golden Age, Gorlice prospered.
 Its artisans and merchants had contacts not only with other Polish towns, but also with merchants from Upper Hungary.
-In the second half of the 16th century, Gorlice became property of the Odrowaz family, which supported Protestant Reformation.
+In the second half of the 16th century, Gorlice became property of the Odrowąż family, which supported Protestant Reformation.
 Swedish invasion of Poland (1655–60) brought widespread destruction: the population of Gorlice fell from 1200 (in 1657) to only 284 (in 1662).